 Printing out a copy of your company’s T&E policy would be, and should be, a complete waste.
 Best practices for travel managers entail that they consistently ask for feedback from corporate travelers and regularly amend the policy according to traveler experience and the evolving ecosystem of travel technology.

 Ideally, travel managers should generate an internal Tripadvisor forum based on employee feedback that monitors when relationships with service providers run stale or when service quality declines.

 Rather than a fixed document, today’s corporate travel policy should be a living document that is constantly updated to optimize the business travel experience while simultaneously producing efficient, predictive results for the travel manager.
 A policy that continually adjusts based on the newest slate of technology as well as traveler feedback strengthens company culture.

-These technological tools and policy strategies align the interests of the employee traveling on business (such as comfort, time efficiency and autonomy) with corporate interests in terms of cost reduction and management efficiency.
+Travel technology has long been stagnant.
+Now, however, it can it align the interests of the employee traveling on business (such as comfort, time efficiency and autonomy) with corporate interests in terms of cost reduction and management efficiency.

 David is a digital media attorney and the Editor in Chief at 30SecondsToFly.
 As an American expat living in Luxembourg, David feels closest to his higher self whilst traveling and expressing his gratitude for new eye-opening experiences through storytelling and filmmaking on his blog www.FarOutExpat.com